top of page

 Plans For The Palace

-R’ Zushe immediately met with architect Zev Marganit.
+R’ Zushe met with architect Zev Marganit.
 At the end of their

 meeting, they said l’chaim on the Rebbe’s mashke (vodka); when they parted it was close to midnight.